natyusha/ShokoRelay.bundle/README.md

 **Behaviour:**
 - By default this script will download the first OP (or ED if there is none) for the given series.
-- If FFplay_Enabled is set to True in config.py the song will begin playing in the background which helps with picking the correct theme.
+- If "FFplay_Enabled" is set to True in `config.py` the song will begin playing in the background which helps with picking the correct theme.
 - FFmpeg will then encode it as a 320kbps mp3 and save it as Theme.mp3 in the anime folder.
 - FFmpeg will also apply the following metadata:
   - Title (with TV Size or not)